 - complete paralyzation, lying on the ground

-In severe cases, you need to feed and hydrate the chick, as they cannot eat and drink.
+You need to feed and hydrate the chick in severe cases, as they cannot eat and drink.

 Cloudy eyes are not a symptom of avian encephalomyelitis in itself, but chicks often develop cataracts when they recover.
 These cataracts result in cloudy eyes with a blue shine, making it difficult for the chickens to see well.
 Cataracts can occur weeks after infection.

 Just as humans can be born blind, chicks can hatch blind too.
 Or they can become blind due to an injury or disease.

 It’s usually quite obvious when the chicks are blind.
 They will:

 - behave like they lost track of everything